7.2 Managing confounding

 7.2.4 Random allocation

 One way to minimise confounding is to random allocate individuals in the study to the treatment groups.
+(Remember that the word “random” has a special meaning.)
 The advantage of random allocation is that it should approximately evenly distribute potential confounding variables that have been identified (such as age) but also those variables that may not have even been considered as confounders, or are hard to measure or observe (such as genetic conditions).

 In the Himalaya study, the units of analysis (the people in the sample) could be allocated to a group at random, and then the groups allocated a diet through a toss of a coin (Fig. 7.2).

 Random allocation may occur when randomly allocating individuals to groups (true experiment), and/or when randomly allocating treatments to groups (true or quasi-experiment).
 Random allocation can be shown, in general, as in Fig. 7.3.